Updated: March 14, 2019

 In other words, using a passphrase makes sense even if 2SV is enabled.

-2. If a user installs the Google app on their Android or iPhone, they can verify by simply answering “Yes” on your mobile device.
-This option is known as Google prompt.
+2. If users install the Google app on their Android or iPhone, they can verify by simply answering “Yes” on their mobile device.
+This option is known as Google Prompt.

 3. A user can generate and print out a list of one-time-use backup codes.
-These can be kept in a wallet or digitally stored in a cloud location that’s separate from Google Workspace and Google Drive.
+These can be kept in a wallet, a locked drawer, or a safe.

 Use a Physical Security Key

-In fact, starting in 2017, Google required all 35,000 of its employees to use a security key.
+In 2017, Google required all its employees to use a security key.
 Since then, not one employee account has been compromised.

 With some basic actions, admins and users can strengthen Google Workspace security.